SspStark/AI-ML/README.md

 - Feature Engineering is the process of transforming raw data into a format that can better represent the underlying patterns of the problem to the machine learning algorithms.
 It involves creating new features or modifying existing ones to improve the model's performance.
 - Effective feature engineering can significantly impact the performance of machine learning models, making them more accurate and robust.
 It requires a deep understanding of the data and the problem domain.
 ### Training
+**Choosing ML Algorithm**\
+We choose an algorithm based on Influencing Factors
+- ML Problem
+- Amount of Data
+- Accuracy
+- Scalability